ganlumomo/ganlumomo.github.io/_pages/about.md

 I am currently a Postdoc Researcher at the [Graduate Aerospace Laboratories of the California Institute of Technology (GALCIT)](https://galcit.caltech.edu/), working with [Prof. Soon-Jo Chung](https://galcit.caltech.edu/people/sjchung) as a member of the [Aerospace Robotics and Control Lab](http://aerospacerobotics.caltech.edu/).

-I have completed my Ph.D. in Robotics in 2022 from the [Robotics Institute](https://robotics.umich.edu/) at the [University of Michigan (UM)](https://umich.edu/), where I had the honor of being advised by [Prof. Ryan Eustice](http://robots.engin.umich.edu/~ryan/), [Prof. Jessy Grizzle](https://ece.umich.edu/faculty/grizzle/) and [Prof. Maani Ghaffari](https://curly.engin.umich.edu/people#h.7jd25w55csv).
+I have completed my Ph.D. in Robotics in 2022 from the [Robotics Institute](https://robotics.umich.edu/) at the [University of Michigan (UM)](https://umich.edu/), advised by [Prof. Ryan Eustice](http://robots.engin.umich.edu/~ryan/), [Prof. Jessy Grizzle](https://ece.umich.edu/faculty/grizzle/) and [Prof. Maani Ghaffari](https://curly.engin.umich.edu/people#h.7jd25w55csv).

-I am broadly interested in the intersection of Robotics, Computer Vision and Machine Learning.
+I am broadly interested in Robotics, Computer Vision and Machine Learning.
 Specifically, my research focuses on perception and navigation for robot autonomy.